-Aligned under the Energy Efficiency and Electricity Technologies Program, ORNL's sustainable electricity program develops technologies to create a cleaner environment, a stronger economy, and a more secure future for our nation.
-The Program is committed to expanding energy resource options and to improving efficiency in every element of energy production and use, and to ensuring a reliable and secure grid that fully integrates central generation with distributed resources, manages power flows, and meets the nation's need for increasing electric power.
+Oak Ridge National Laboratory's Energy Efficiency and Electricity Technologies Program develops technologies to create a cleaner environment, a stronger economy, and a more secure future for our nation.
+The Program is committed to expanding energy resource options and to improving efficiency in every element of energy production and use, and to ensuring a reliable and secure grid that fully integrates central generation with distributed resources, manages power flows, facilitates recovery from disruptions to the energy supply, and meets the nation's need for increasing electric power.